-The Company owns, leases, brands or manages an aggregate of 53 domestic properties in 18 states with approximately 51,000 slot machines, video lottery terminals and e-tables, approximately 2,800 table games and approximately 44,900 hotel rooms as of June 30, 2024.
+The Company owns, leases, brands or manages an aggregate of 53 domestic properties in 18 states with approximately 50,900 slot machines, video lottery terminals and e-tables, approximately 2,700 table games and approximately 44,900 hotel rooms as of September 30, 2024.
 In addition, the Company has other properties in North America that are authorized to use the brands and marks of Caesars Entertainment, Inc., as well as other non-gaming properties.
-The Company's primary source of revenue is generated by its casino properties' gaming operations, which includes retail and online sports betting and online gaming, and the Company utilizes its hotels, restaurants, bars, entertainment, racing, retail shops and other services to attract customers to its properties.
+The Company's primary source of revenue is generated by its gaming operations, retail and online sports betting and online gaming.
+Additionally, the Company utilizes its hotels, restaurants, bars, entertainment, racing, retail shops and other services to attract customers to its properties.

 The Company's operations for retail and online sports betting, iGaming, horse racing and online poker are included under the Caesars Digital segment.
-The Company operates the Caesars Sportsbook app, the Caesars Racebook app and the recently launched Caesars Palace Online Casino app.
-The Company operates retail and online sports wagering in 32 jurisdictions in North America, 26 of which offer online sports betting, and operates iGaming in five jurisdictions in North America as of June 30, 2024.
-On June 18, 2024, the Company completed the acquisition of the operations of WynnBET's Michigan iGaming business and long-term extension of iGaming market access rights with the Sault Ste.
-Marie Tribe of Chippewa Indians.
-The Company expects to continue to grow its operations in the Caesars Digital segment as new jurisdictions legalize retail and online sports betting and iGaming.
+The Company operates retail and online sports wagering in 32 jurisdictions in North America, 26 of which offer online sports betting, and operates iGaming in five jurisdictions in North America as of September 30, 2024.
+The Company operates the Caesars Sportsbook app, the Caesars Racebook app, the Caesars Palace Online Casino app and the new Horseshoe Online Casino app which initially launched in October 2024 in Michigan, with plans to expand into other jurisdictions where Caesars Digital iGaming platforms are live.
+The Company also expects to continue to grow its operations in the Caesars Digital segment as new jurisdictions legalize retail and online sports betting and iGaming.